hexya-erp/hexya/doc/roadmap.md

     - [ ] Record rules on models
 - [ ] i18n and l10n support to ORM models
 - [ ] Database foreign keys to related fields
+- [ ] Support for SQL views and materialized views
 - [X] Cache to RecordSets
 - [X] Support for schema modification (ALTER TABLE)
 - [ ] Implement "group by" queries